glblackburn/react2shell-server/docs/defect-tracking/BUG-7.md

 5. Check that script reports server is ready, but scanner times out

 **Root Cause:**
+**Fundamental scanner design limitation:** The `react2shell-scanner` is designed **exclusively for Next.js applications using React Server Components (RSC)**, as explicitly stated in its README: "A command-line tool for detecting CVE-2025-55182 and CVE-2025-66478 in **Next.js applications using React Server Components**."

+**Key Points:**
+1. **Scanner is Next.js-only:** The scanner is not designed to work with standalone React applications.
+It specifically targets Next.js applications with RSC infrastructure.

+2. **Vulnerability is Next.js-specific:** CVE-2025-55182 and CVE-2025-66478 are vulnerabilities in **Next.js**, not in React itself.
+While React versions 19.0, 19.1.0, 19.1.1, and 19.2.0 are involved, the actual vulnerability exists in how Next.js uses these React versions with Server Components.

+3. **Project purpose mismatch:** This project is designed for **React version switching** to test different React versions.
+The scanner verification script (`verify_scanner.sh`) attempts to use a Next.js-specific scanner on a project that focuses on React version testing, not Next.js vulnerability testing.

+4. **Timeout as symptom:** The "Read timed out" errors are a symptom of the fundamental mismatch.
+The scanner sends POST requests with Next.js-specific headers (`Next-Action`, `X-Nextjs-*`) expecting Next.js RSC protocol responses.
+Even when the project is in "Next.js mode" (`frameworks/nextjs/`), the scanner may not receive the expected RSC protocol responses, or the RSC infrastructure may not be fully initialized/configured to handle scanner requests properly.

+5. **Inappropriate tool usage:** Running `verify_scanner.sh` to test React version switching is using the wrong tool for the purpose.
+The scanner is for testing Next.js applications, not for validating React version switching in a standalone React project (even if it has a Next.js framework option).

+**Secondary Issue - Readiness Check Mismatch:**
-**Mismatch between server readiness check and scanner request type:** The `verify_scanner.sh` script's `check_server` function only verifies that the server responds to simple GET requests, but the scanner sends complex POST requests with multipart/form-data payloads.
-After a React version switch in Next.js mode, the server may respond to GET requests before it's fully ready to handle POST requests with Next.js-specific headers and complex payloads.
+Additionally, the `verify_scanner.sh` script's `check_server` function only verifies that the server responds to simple GET requests, but the scanner sends complex POST requests with multipart/form-data payloads and Next.js-specific headers.
+After a React version switch, the server may respond to GET requests before it's fully ready to handle POST requests with Next.js RSC protocol, but this is secondary to the fundamental design mismatch.

 **Detailed Analysis:**